5 Important Tips You Need to Know About Pet Hydration

 The topic of materials used in pet food and water bowls has received a lot of attention over the years and has been the subject of some heated debates.
 Here are the facts:

-- Stainless steel historically has been most recommended as the safest option.
-However, new technology has provided insight into the dangers of the chemicals these bowls also leak into food and water.
-These chemicals are known as ‘cutting fluids’ which are used in the manufacturing process.
-Additionally, many tests have shown that there are other elements often incorporated into these bowls and they are not quality stainless.
+• Stainless steel has historically been most recommended as the safest option.
+However, new technology has provided insight into the dangers of the chemicals that these bowls also leak into food and water.
+These chemicals are known as ‘cutting fluids’, which are used in the manufacturing process.
+Additionally, many tests have shown that there are other elements often incorporated into these bowls and they are not quality stainless steel.
 Avoid stainless steel food and water bowls.

-Solution 1: Ceramic and glass bowls are generally the safest options as long as they are made with quality materials meant for culinary use and designed for exposure to high heat (e.g. dishwasher, microwave).
-There has been some controversy linking these bowls to having a higher risk for harboring bacteria – however, that is only if you do not properly clean your pet’s water (and food) bowls as you would clean your own dishes.
+Ceramic and glass bowls are generally the safest options as long as they are made with quality materials meant for culinary use and designed for exposure to high heat (e.g., dishwasher, microwave).
+There has been some controversy linking these bowls to having a higher risk for harboring bacteria; however, that is only if you do not properly clean your pet’s water (and food) bowls as you would clean your dishes.
 This is a critical factor that is always overlooked.

 *This article is for informational purposes only.
 It is not meant to provide medical advice or replace the advice of a qualified veterinarian.